nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Preconditions:** The accountant is logged into the Tran$act application.

-**Description:**
+**MSS:**

 1. The accountant selects the option to generate customizable reports.
-2. The system provides tools for the accountant to customize the report parameters.
+2. The system displays options for the accountant to customize the report parameters.
 3. The system generates and displays the customized report in common formats (PDF, CSV, Excel).
+   <br>Use case ends

 ### Use Case 9: Deleting All Transactions